kliskatek/senseid-net-sdk/src/Readers/README.md

 scanner.StopScan();
 ```

-The scanner object notifies that a new reader has been found by means of a event:
+The scanner invokes the _NewReaderFound_ event to notify that a new reader has been found.

 ```csharp
 scanner.NewReaderFound += OnNewReaderFound;